 Encyclopedias and dictionaries are a great place to start when wanting to learn more about a subject.
 These two resources below will be beneficial to you for this course.

-Indexes 425 international music periodicals from over 20 countries, with full text for 140 journals.
-Articles examine the full spectrum of subjects and all aspects of music, including music education, performance, ethnomusicology, musical theatre, theory, popular music forms, and composition.
+Articles on all aspects of music, including music education, performance, ethnomusicology, musical theatre, theory, popular music forms, and composition.

 IIMP covers a comprehensive range of subject areas in both scholarly and popular music journals ranging from International Journal of Music Education, Ethnomusicology, Jazz Education Journal and Musical Times to Rock and Rap Confidential, and Rolling Stone.
 The database currently includes over 770,000 records, the majority of which index the most recent years of publication.
 More than 200,000 records in IIMP are from the backfile (up to 1995) and much of this coverage commences at the first issue of the journal run, some starting as early as 1874.
 Over 30 titles are indexed from first issue to last.
 IIMP is a dynamic database, with records added on a monthly basis.